david125tran/React-MasterClass/README.md

 ## ⭐ 06 - State, Events & Step Components

 - **Overview:** An interactive step-tracker / wizard UI to practice core React concepts including `useState`, event handlers, conditional rendering, and dynamic styling.
 Users can navigate between steps using Previous / Next buttons while the active step and message update in real time.

+## ⭐ 07 - Thinking in React: State Management

+- **Overview:**  Focuses on identifying what data should live in state, where that state should live, and how it should flow through the component tree.
+Builds the static usePopcorn UI using hard-coded data while practicing lifting state, deriving values from state, and structuring components around a single source of truth.

+## ⭐ 11 - How React Works Behind the Scenes
+- **Overview:** Explores how React renders and re-renders components based on state changes.
+Uses a tab system to demonstrate how component identity, keys, batching of state updates, functional state setters, and asynchronous updates affect rendering behavior and state consistency.
+Shows why state can appear “stale”, how React batches updates, and how remounting resets component state.

+## ⭐ 12 - Effects and Data Fetching
+- **Overview:**  This is a continuation of **Module 07**.
+Introduces side effects in React by connecting the usePopcorn app to the OMDb API.
+Emphasizes using useEffect for data fetching, synchronizing state with external systems (API, keyboard, document title), handling cleanup, and managing async race conditions to keep UI and state consistent.